IndiaPresident/Data_Analysis_on_wallstreetbets_using_redditAPI/README.md

   Analysis
   Visualizations

-**Project Structure:**

-  /WallStreetBets-Sentiment-Analysis
-  │
+Project Structure:

+  /WallStreetBets-Sentiment-Analysis<br/>
+  │<br/>
-  ├── notebooks/
+  ├── notebooks/<br/>
-  │   ├── 01_data_scraping.ipynb
+  │   ├── 01_data_scraping.ipynb<br/>
-  │   └── 02_data_analysis.ipynb
+  │   └── 02_data_analysis.ipynb<br/>
-  │
+  │<br/>
-  ├── data/
+  ├── data/<br/>
-  │   └── output.csv
+  │   └── output.csv<br/>
-  │
+  │<br/>
-  └── README.md
+  └── README.md<br/>

-**Installation:**
+Installation:

-To run this project, you need to have Python installed along with the following libraries: pandas numpy matplotlib seaborn nltk requests
+To run this project, you need to have Python installed along with the following libraries:<br/>
+  pandas<br/>
+  numpy<br/>
+  matplotlib<br/>
+  seaborn<br/>
+  nltk<br/>
+  requests<br/>

 You can install these libraries using pip: pip install pandas numpy matplotlib seaborn nltk requests

-**Usage:**
+Usage:

-**  Data Scraping:** Run the 01_data_scraping.ipynb notebook to collect data from the "wallstreetbets" subreddit.
+Data Scraping: Run the 01_data_scraping.ipynb notebook to collect data from the "wallstreetbets" subreddit.<br/>
-**  Data Analysis:** Use the 02_data_analysis.ipynb notebook to clean the data, perform sentiment analysis, and visualize the results.
+Data Analysis: Use the 02_data_analysis.ipynb notebook to clean the data, perform sentiment analysis, and visualize the results.<br/>
-**  Output: **The processed data is saved in data/output.csv.
+Output: The processed data is saved in data/output.csv.<br/>

-**Data Description:**
+Data Description:<br/>

-  The dataset consists of various attributes extracted from subreddit posts, including:
+  The dataset consists of various attributes extracted from subreddit posts, including:<br/>
-**  subreddit: **Name of the subreddit.
+    subreddit: Name of the subreddit.<br/>
-**  title: **Title of the post.
+    title: Title of the post.<br/>
- ** selftext:** Content of the post.
+    selftext: Content of the post.<br/>
-**  upvote_ratio: **Ratio of upvotes to total votes.
+    upvote_ratio: Ratio of upvotes to total votes.<br/>
-**  ups:** Number of upvotes.
+    ups: Number of upvotes.<br/>
-  **downs:** Number of downvotes.
+    downs: Number of downvotes.<br/>
- ** url:** Link to the post.
+    url: Link to the post.<br/>
-**  sentiment_score:** Score indicating sentiment (positive, negative, neutral).
+    sentiment_score: Score indicating sentiment (positive, negative, neutral).<br/>
- ** sentiment_label:** Categorization of sentiment.
+    sentiment_label: Categorization of sentiment.<br/>
- ** stock_mentions:** Stocks mentioned in the post (if any).
+    stock_mentions: Stocks mentioned in the post (if any).<br/>
-  **tokens: **Tokenized words from the post content.
+    tokens: Tokenized words from the post content.<br/>

-**Analysis:**
+Analysis:

   The analysis includes:
-      Cleaning and preprocessing of data to remove null values and irrelevant columns.
+      Cleaning and preprocessing of data to remove null values and irrelevant columns.<br/>
-      Conducting sentiment analysis on post content to classify sentiments as positive, negative, or neutral.
+      Conducting sentiment analysis on post content to classify sentiments as positive, negative, or neutral.<br/>
-      Exploring correlations among various metrics such as sentiment scores and upvotes.
+      Exploring correlations among various metrics such as sentiment scores and upvotes.<br/>

-**Visualizations:**
+Visualizations:

-  Visualizations are created using Matplotlib and Seaborn to represent:
+  Visualizations are created using Matplotlib and Seaborn to represent:<br/>
-      Correlation matrices.
+      Correlation matrices.<br/>
-      Sentiment distribution across posts.
+      Sentiment distribution across posts.<br/>